 When Is the Best Time

 It is typically hot and dry on the north pacific coast even in the rainy season.
-The dry season is from December to April with temperatures ranging between 31°C/88°F in December and 36°C/96°F in April.
+The dry season lasts from December to April, with temperatures ranging between 31°C/88°F in December and 36°C/96°F in April.

-The rainy season lasts from late May to November.
-Brief showers are more likely in the afternoon and night.
-Most rainfall in June, September, and October.
-Usually, temperatures are above 30°C/86°F. The minimum temperature is above 20°C/68°F throughout the year.
+The rainy season starts in late May until November.
+Brief showers are more likely in the afternoon and night—most precipitation in June, September, and October.
+Usually, temperatures top 30°C/86°F easily.
+The minimum temp is above 20°C/68°F throughout the year.

 Best Months to Visit

 Location and Tips

 The Marino Las Baulas National Park was developed in 1990 to protect the endangered leatherback turtle eggs from poachers.
 Hundreds of female leatherbacks come ashore each year to lay their eggs and the number is continuously growing.
 It is one of the most important nesting sites in Costa Rica.

 To observe turtles, you need to book a guided tour.
 The ranger let you know when to come to the turtle protection centre at night.
 To minimize your impact, you are guided in a small group by a ranger or researcher.
 We were fortunate and observed an approximately 450 kg heavy and 2 m long leatherback turtle laying eggs.
 On this night arrived a second turtle as well.